Kallirroi/personalwebsite/content/blog/patentaesthetic/index.md

 ---
 title: patent aesthetic
 date: "2015-05-06T23:46:37.121Z"
-description: I used US Patent imagery discovered by searching for the keywords "internet" and "interface".
+description: A visual research project using US Patent imagery discovered by searching for the keywords "internet" and "interface".
 index: 3
 tag: research
 ---